LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D1-WebPage-io.md

 ## JavaScript Events

-JavaScript can respond to various things that happen in a browser.
-These things are called *events*.
+JavaScript can respond to various actions a user preforms when interacting with a web page in a browser.
+These user actions are called *events*.

 ### Common events